-Currently, recreational cannabis users are limited to smoking in the privacy of their homes.
+Currently, recreational cannabis users are limited to smoking in the privacy of their homes using different CBD products and hookah accessories.
 However, a bill is currently making the rounds in Parliament that will permit marijuana to be smoked in areas where tobacco smoking is allowed.

 Even with this bill in place, smoking will still be forbidden at workplaces, restaurants, terraces, children’s playgrounds and most other establishments.
+You can browse around here to learn more about the bill and how it might effect people who consume marijuana.
 Pot use will also be restricted from those operating a vehicle of any kind and penalties can reach in the thousands for noncompliance.

 Driving high is a major faux pas